convertigo/convertigo/diagnostics/retailstore-flow/retailstore-fresh-agent-prompt.md

   transactions with `flow-fullsync-scaffold`.
 Run and inspect `dryRun:true` before applying the identical structured request.
 - Use the public `FullSyncGet`, `FullSyncView` and `FullSyncSync` frontend blocks.
-Treat their results as explicit `fullsync` binding sources.
+Because this application is read-only, configure synchronization as a terminal one-shot pull.
+Treat results as explicit `fullsync` binding sources.
 - Learn safe server read transaction schemas with the exact `schemaPending` mutation returned by `flow-app-progress`.
 Its `frontend-svelte-fullsync-schema` operation must target a safe read